-- (a) Changes that affect the conditions of a foster home's verification include a change in the: - (1) Name of the foster home; - (2) Foster home's address and/or location; - (3) Foster home's capacity, as determined by the capacity requirements in §749.2557 of this title (relating to May a foster agency home exceed its verified capacity?); - (4) Ages and gender(s) of children for which the home is verified; - (5) The types of services the foster home will provide; or - (6) The composition of the family or home.

-(b) A verification certificate is only valid for the address and/or location indicated on the verification certificate.
-A new or temporary verification must be issued prior to a foster home's change in address or location.
+(a) Changes that affect the conditions of a foster home's verification include a (no weight) change in the: Name of the foster home; (2) Foster home's address and/or location; (3) Foster home's capacity, as determined by the capacity requirements in §749.2557 of this title (relating to May a foster agency home exceed its verified capacity?); (4) Ages and gender(s) of children for which the home is authorized to provide care: (5) The types of services the foster home will provide; or (6) The composition of the family or home. (b) A verification certificate is only valid until: Medium-Low (1) The occurrence of any changes that affect the conditions of a foster home's verification, including the home's address and/or location; or (2) The foster home's time-limited verification expires. (c) You must issue a new or temporary verification certificate to a foster home prior Medium-Low to: (1) Changing any conditions of the home's verification, including the home's address or location: (2) Extending the expiration date of the home's time-limited verification; or (3) Changing a foster home's verification from time-limited to non-expiring. §749.2805.

-§749.2805.
 What is a "major life change in the foster family"?